ouhft/openapi-python-client/README.md

 _This generator does not support OpenAPI 2.x FKA Swagger.
 If you need to use an older document, try upgrading it to version 3 first with one of many available converters._

+> **NB:** This is the OUHFT main branch, set to track the `origin/main` branch, but act as the base for our locally published changes.
+Dev branches will feed into this, and the resultant output will be published into the DES Python Artifact Store.
+Work is tracked via <https://dev.azure.com/ouh-des/digital-engineering-service> and the TIE sub-area.

 **This project is still in development and does not support all OpenAPI features**

 ## Why This?